-Dr Avtar Singh Matharu is Senior Lecturer and Deputy Director of the Green Chemistry Centre of Excellence (GCCE).
+Professor Avtar Singh Matharu is Senior Lecturer, Deputy Director of the Green Chemistry Centre of Excellence (GCCE) and PGT MSc Green Chemistry and Sustainable Industrial Technology Course Director.
 The GCCE is an internationally-leading academic facility for the provision of excellence in green and sustainable chemical technologies, processes and products.
-He is External Examiner at Keele University for their Postgraduate Taught MSc in Environmental Science & Green Technologies and Section Editor for Current Opinion in Green and Sustainable Chemistry (Elsevier).
+He has been External Examiner at Keele University for their Postgraduate Taught MSc in Environmental Science & Green Technologies.
+He is Editor-in-Chief of Elsevier Current Research in Green and Sustainable Chemistry.

 Recent Research Projects

 Whole systems understanding of unavoidable food supply chain waste for re-nutrition (2017-2018, £800,000).
 In collaboration with University of Nottingham and Loughborough University with External Advisory partners from 8 different companies from the UK food manufacturing sector.

 This project explores four different feedstocks (brewers spent grains, pea vine waste, out of specification potatoes, out of specification citrus fruits) and undertakes four inter-related tasks to verify new technologies and process-driven whole systems change understanding of unavoidable food supply chain waste within the context of a circular economy.

 Integrated energy efficient microwave and unique fermentation processes for pilot scale production of high value chemicals from lignocellulosic waste (2016-2020, £3.2 M).
 In collaboration with University of Bath and C-Tech Innovation Ltd, Croda, AB Agri.